ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_sim.rst

 Simulation Configuration
 ------------------------
-At this point the User is able to choose what system configuration shall be used for each agent.
+At this point, the User is able to choose what system configuration shall be used for each agent.
 The User can either select one or multiple system configuration files (comma separated).
 In the case of multiple files are configured, there will be unique sets of simulation configuration files generated for each possbile combination, which are placed in folders named / coded like ``<Car1_Index>-<Car2_Index>-<Other_Index>`` e.g. ``1-0-2``